I have a lot of clients that are over the age of forty, and damn near every one of them in one way or another asks me “can you build muscle after 40”

 Dumbbell shrug | 2 | 8-10 |

-There is a healthy debate evolving around how many times per week you should do a full body workout.
-My personal preference is twice a week, here’s why.
+A healthy debate is evolving around how many times per week you should do a full-body workout.
+My personal preference is twice a week; here’s why.

-Full body workouts are very demanding and labor intensive, if you’re not in peak physical shape it will it take a couple days for your body to recover, and if you’re back in the gym lifting weights before your body has ample time to recover you’re going to hurt yourself rather than adding muscle mass.
+Full-body workouts are very demanding and labor-intensive; if you’re not in peak physical shape, it will take a couple of days for your body to recover, and if you’re back in the gym lifting weights before your body has ample time to recover, you’re going to hurt yourself rather than adding muscle mass.

-When you lift weights you’re only sparking the steps needed for your body to build muscle, but your body doesn’t actually repair your muscle until your at rest.
+When you lift weights, you’re only sparking the steps needed for your body to build muscle, but your body doesn’t actually repair your muscle until you’re at rest.

-Thus is why i believe that training your entire body more than 2 times a week is actually detriment and will cause adverse results rather than positive ones.
+This is why training your entire body more than two times a week is detrimental and will cause adverse results rather than positive ones.

 Full Body Split Routine

-Split routines are the best of both worlds, you get to lift heavy weights perform high intensity moves while still being able to workout every other day without worrying about over training any one body part.
+Split routines are the best of both worlds; you get to lift heavy weights and perform high-intensity moves while still being able to work out every other day without worrying about overtraining any one body part.

 Upper Body